tokio-rs/website/content/blog/2023-11-27-announcing-axum-0-7-0.md

-The [`http-body`] crate is now also at 1.0 and that comes with a similar API split that `hyper` and `hyper-util` have. `http-body` now just provides the core APIs, and high level utilities has been moved to [`http-body-util`].
+The [`http-body`] crate is now also at 1.0 and that comes with a similar API split that `hyper` and `hyper-util` have. `http-body` now just provides the core APIs, and high level utilities have been moved to [`http-body-util`].
 That includes things like `Full`, `Empty`, and `UnsyncBoxBody`, which used to be re-exported by `axum`.